canjs/can-fixture/docs/fixture.on.md

 @signature `fixture.on`

-  Turns the fixtures on or off.
+  Turns all fixtures on or off.
 Defaults to `true` for on.

   ```js
   import {fixture} from "can";